JiGro/NLP_Summarizer/README.md

 First, the user will be asked to provide a search query for Wikipedia.
 After that, the user can choose between all linked Wikipedia articles to generate the summary as wished.
 ```
-input_str = input("What summary from Wiki do you wish to receive?")
+input_str = input('What summary from Wiki do you wish to receive?')
 input_list = wikipedia.search(input_str)
 print(input_list)
-print("Which page do you want?")
+print('Which page do you want?')
 response = ''
 while response not in input_list:
-    response = input("Please copy from list above without quotes and paste here: ")
+    response = input('Please copy from list above without quotes and paste here: ')
 ```

 Example string from Wikipedia for the article https://en.wikipedia.org/wiki/Pomodoro_Technique: